Editorial Feature

 Next-Generation Construction Materials

-To address the limitations of natural materials, engineered wood products, and high-performance composites have emerged, offering improved strength, stability, and sustainability for modern construction needs.
+To address the limitations of natural materials, engineered wood products and high-performance composites have emerged, offering improved strength, stability, and sustainability for modern construction needs.

+Engineered wood products like cross-laminated timber (CLT) and glue-laminated timber (glulam) have revolutionized the use of timber in construction, enabling the creation of taller, more complex structures that would not be possible with traditional wood.
 By layering wood in perpendicular directions, these materials achieve superior strength and stability while maintaining the aesthetic appeal of natural timber.
-Saint-Gobain is recognized for its sustainable building materials and plays a significant role in producing high-performance engineered wood products.2
+Saint-Gobain, in particular, is recognized for its sustainable building materials and plays a significant role in producing high-performance engineered wood products.2

 Smart Materials, Smarter Buildings